I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/xpsrassvc/nf-xpsrassvc-ixpsrasterizernotificationcallback-continue.md

 ## -remarks
 <p>This method is implemented by an XPSDrv filter.
 During a page rasterization operation, the <a href="https://msdn.microsoft.com/a6a3746a-3638-464b-bca0-60003f37af76">XPS rasterization service</a> periodically calls this method to determine whether to continue the operation.</p>

-<p>To begin a page rasterization operation, the XPSDrv filter calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556365">IXpsRasterizer::RasterizeRect</a> method.
+<p>To begin a page rasterization operation, the XPSDrv filter calls the <a href="print.ixpsrasterizer_rasterizerect">IXpsRasterizer::RasterizeRect</a> method.
 With this call, the filter can, as an option, supply a pointer to an <a href="print.ixpsrasterizernotificationcallback_interface">IXpsRasterizerNotificationCallback</a> interface instance.
 If supplied, <b>RasterizeRect</b> will periodically call the <code>Continue</code> method on this interface during the processing of the <b>RasterizeRect</b> call.
 If <code>Continue</code> returns a success code, <b>RasterizeRect</b> continues with the rasterization operation in progress.
 If <code>Continue</code> returns an error code, <b>RasterizeRect</b> aborts the rasterization operation and returns immediately.</p>

-<p>If the user cancels a print job or if an error occurs during the processing of a print job, the pipeline manager calls the XPSDrv filter's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554295">IPrintPipelineFilter::ShutdownOperation</a> method to shut down the filter.
-Typically, the filter can complete the shutdown in a more timely way if it implements the <code>Continue</code> method and supplies an <b>IXpsRasterizerNotificationCallback</b> pointer to <b>RasterizeRect</b>.</p>

-<p>For an example implementation of the <code>Continue</code> method, see the XpsRasFilter sample in the WDK.
-This sample is located in the Src\Print\Xpsrasfilter folder in your WDK installation.</p>

-<p>This method is implemented by an XPSDrv filter.
-During a page rasterization operation, the <a href="https://msdn.microsoft.com/a6a3746a-3638-464b-bca0-60003f37af76">XPS rasterization service</a> periodically calls this method to determine whether to continue the operation.</p>

-<p>To begin a page rasterization operation, the XPSDrv filter calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556365">IXpsRasterizer::RasterizeRect</a> method.
-With this call, the filter can, as an option, supply a pointer to an <a href="print.ixpsrasterizernotificationcallback_interface">IXpsRasterizerNotificationCallback</a> interface instance.
-If supplied, <b>RasterizeRect</b> will periodically call the <code>Continue</code> method on this interface during the processing of the <b>RasterizeRect</b> call.
-If <code>Continue</code> returns a success code, <b>RasterizeRect</b> continues with the rasterization operation in progress.
-If <code>Continue</code> returns an error code, <b>RasterizeRect</b> aborts the rasterization operation and returns immediately.</p>

-<p>If the user cancels a print job or if an error occurs during the processing of a print job, the pipeline manager calls the XPSDrv filter's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554295">IPrintPipelineFilter::ShutdownOperation</a> method to shut down the filter.
-Typically, the filter can complete the shutdown in a more timely way if it implements the <code>Continue</code> method and supplies an <b>IXpsRasterizerNotificationCallback</b> pointer to <b>RasterizeRect</b>.</p>

-<p>For an example implementation of the <code>Continue</code> method, see the XpsRasFilter sample in the WDK.
-This sample is located in the Src\Print\Xpsrasfilter folder in your WDK installation.</p>

-<p>This method is implemented by an XPSDrv filter.
-During a page rasterization operation, the <a href="https://msdn.microsoft.com/a6a3746a-3638-464b-bca0-60003f37af76">XPS rasterization service</a> periodically calls this method to determine whether to continue the operation.</p>

-<p>To begin a page rasterization operation, the XPSDrv filter calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556365">IXpsRasterizer::RasterizeRect</a> method.
-With this call, the filter can, as an option, supply a pointer to an <a href="print.ixpsrasterizernotificationcallback_interface">IXpsRasterizerNotificationCallback</a> interface instance.
-If supplied, <b>RasterizeRect</b> will periodically call the <code>Continue</code> method on this interface during the processing of the <b>RasterizeRect</b> call.
-If <code>Continue</code> returns a success code, <b>RasterizeRect</b> continues with the rasterization operation in progress.
-If <code>Continue</code> returns an error code, <b>RasterizeRect</b> aborts the rasterization operation and returns immediately.</p>

-<p>If the user cancels a print job or if an error occurs during the processing of a print job, the pipeline manager calls the XPSDrv filter's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554295">IPrintPipelineFilter::ShutdownOperation</a> method to shut down the filter.
-Typically, the filter can complete the shutdown in a more timely way if it implements the <code>Continue</code> method and supplies an <b>IXpsRasterizerNotificationCallback</b> pointer to <b>RasterizeRect</b>.</p>

-<p>For an example implementation of the <code>Continue</code> method, see the XpsRasFilter sample in the WDK.
-This sample is located in the Src\Print\Xpsrasfilter folder in your WDK installation.</p>

-<p>This method is implemented by an XPSDrv filter.
-During a page rasterization operation, the <a href="https://msdn.microsoft.com/a6a3746a-3638-464b-bca0-60003f37af76">XPS rasterization service</a> periodically calls this method to determine whether to continue the operation.</p>

-<p>To begin a page rasterization operation, the XPSDrv filter calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556365">IXpsRasterizer::RasterizeRect</a> method.
-With this call, the filter can, as an option, supply a pointer to an <a href="print.ixpsrasterizernotificationcallback_interface">IXpsRasterizerNotificationCallback</a> interface instance.
-If supplied, <b>RasterizeRect</b> will periodically call the <code>Continue</code> method on this interface during the processing of the <b>RasterizeRect</b> call.
-If <code>Continue</code> returns a success code, <b>RasterizeRect</b> continues with the rasterization operation in progress.
-If <code>Continue</code> returns an error code, <b>RasterizeRect</b> aborts the rasterization operation and returns immediately.</p>

-<p>If the user cancels a print job or if an error occurs during the processing of a print job, the pipeline manager calls the XPSDrv filter's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554295">IPrintPipelineFilter::ShutdownOperation</a> method to shut down the filter.
+<p>If the user cancels a print job or if an error occurs during the processing of a print job, the pipeline manager calls the XPSDrv filter's <a href="print.iprintpipelinefilter_shutdownoperation">IPrintPipelineFilter::ShutdownOperation</a> method to shut down the filter.
 Typically, the filter can complete the shutdown in a more timely way if it implements the <code>Continue</code> method and supplies an <b>IXpsRasterizerNotificationCallback</b> pointer to <b>RasterizeRect</b>.</p>

 <p>For an example implementation of the <code>Continue</code> method, see the XpsRasFilter sample in the WDK.
 This sample is located in the Src\Print\Xpsrasfilter folder in your WDK installation.</p>